 If, for example, you wish to display more information regarding the host, simply add more columns in the Grouping section.
 Thus the table from above will look like this when you insert the Host icons and WATO folder — just folder name columns:

 Further normal columns then land directly in the cells.
 The following example shows (abbreviated) the matrix with the additional Output of check plugin column:

 Why do some cells have a coloured background?
-This alerts you to values lying outside the majority.
+This points you to values lying outside the majority.
 This is actually not so meaningful for measurement data, but there are, for instance, users with a specially-constructed matrix who can tell at a glance if an incorrect contact group has been entered for certain hosts or services!

 A view can sound an alarm tone over the browser if at least one problem appears in the table (a host that is not UP, or a service that is not OK).
 This primitive type of alarm is, for example, interesting for control centres where there is always a list of problems on a screen that the operator doesn’t want to have to constantly stare at.

 The alarm sounds are by default deactivated.
 You can switch them on with the Global settings > User interface > Enable sounds in views global switch.
 As always the search field helps here:

-Sounds will not be heard in all views, rather only in those for which sounds have been activated in View Properties:
+Sounds will not be heard in all views, rather only in those for which alarm sounds have been activated in View Properties: